wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 <a href="https://alexbillingham.co.uk" target="_blank">alexbillingham.co.uk</a> · Insta <a href="https://instagram.com/billingham_alex" target="_blank">@billingham\_alex</a>
 <hr>
 **Reckless Sleepers & UoS Performance** · *MOB*

+We've been thinking about people.
+About lots of people, about groups of people, about people on the move, and what they move through.
+We've been thinking about the crowd and the pack and the gang and the mass and the flock and the group and the troop and the crew and the herd and the host and the horde and the swarm and the throng.<br>And we've been thinking about space.
+About making space, and claiming space, about filling space and taking space, about the space for everyone, and the big dark void beyond.<br>*MOB* taps into the dynamics of human action and interaction, in this room and this world, whilst also paying homage to some of the greatest choreographers, artists, and movers of the 20th Century.

 A co-commission with Reckless Sleepers; a new collaboration made by artists Mole Wetherell, Teresa Brayshaw, and Hannah Butterfield.